Agueda Monasterio de Lattapiat

-Agueda Monasterio de Lattapiat (1776-1817), was one of the national heroines of the Chilean War of Independence.
+Agueda Monasterio de Lattapiat (1776-1817), was a woman involved in the Chilean War of Independence.
 She served as a spy and courier for the rebels.

 Early life

 Family life

 Agueda Monasterio de Lattapiat was born into a middle-class home in Chile.
 She was born to Antonia Lemus Silva and Don Ignacio Monasterio.
 Both families were well known and respected.
 Don Ignacio Monasterio was a merchant creating a comfortable life for Agueda and her seven siblings.
 Four of the children were boys and the other four were girls.
 Her family was among the earliest Chilean settlers who desired an economy for Chile as well as a democracy.
 At the young age of fourteen she married Jean Lattapiat.
 He was a French naval officer whose reputation relied on his defense of the port of Buenos Aires.

 Marriage

 Jean Lattapiat was employed by the French navy in order to defend the port of Buenos Aires, after the British launched a naval attack.
 Politician, writer, and journalist Vicente Grez noted about the couple that "his sword was known and feared, but her character was also as strong as steel."
 Together they had five children, Francisco, Bruno, Juan, Manuela and Juana.